rinaykumar/2chainz-or-bot/README.md

 ![ui video demo](frontend/src/assets/img/ui-demo.gif)

-2CHAINZ OR BOT is a fullstack web application built with Python3 and Flask for the backend, and with Node.js and React.js for the frontend.
+2CHAINZ OR BOT is a fullstack web application built with Python and Flask for the backend, and with Node.js, React, CSS and HTML for the frontend.
 <br/>
 <br/>
 It's deployed on AWS Elastic Beanstalk, with a domain from AWS Route 53, and SSL certified with AWS Certificate Manager.